dipendermalik/PySpark-ML-Binary-Classifier/README.md

 | Support Vector Machine    | 0.854563 | 0.765027 | 0.767721  | 0.765027 | 0.766165 |
 | Decision Tree             | 0.597458 | 0.836066 | 0.837356  | 0.836066 | 0.836607 |
 | Naive Bayes               | 0.528357 | 0.699454 | 0.689202  | 0.699454 | 0.690602 |

+Based on the above metrix, it is clearly eveident that Random forest outperformed others.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.